What is a banjo

 The best banjos for beginners

-In this section we will describe three proposals for beginners that you will surely love.
-Not only do these banjos have excellent construction, but their sound ranges from acceptable to great.
-But they also have a price ratio that will fascinate you.
+In this section, we will explore three options for beginners that you will surely love.
+Not only do these banjos have excellent construction, but their sound ranges from acceptable to great, and they have great value for money.

 Harley Benton BJO-35Pro 5 String Banjo OB